This Sea is Mine

 Writer and Performer: Tania El Khoury

-Researcher/ Booklet Writing: Abir Saksouk
+Researcher / Booklet Writing: Abir Saksouk

 Producer: Petra Serhal

-Poster and Booklet Design and Mapping: Nadine Bekdache
+Poster Design: Nadine Bekdache

 Sound piece based on This Sea Is Mine research and site-specific performance available for download below.
 Dictaphone Group invites you to download this piece to your phone and take a fisherman’s boat trip or experience the work while taking a walk on the Beirut corniche.